Coronavirus-related travel insurance policy updates

 I need to cancel my trip.
 Who do I contact first?

 Travel insurance covers nonrefundable trip expenses.
-To process claims, we must confirm you have expenses that will not or have not been refunded by your travel provider.
+To process claims, we must confirm you have expenses that will not or have not been refunded by your travel provider and that you have not received credits or vouchers to use on future trips.

 What if the airline cancels my flight due to the Coronavirus?